arthurvinx/annotate/README.md

 | c   | 3     |
 | a   | 4     |

-In the case of duplicated keys, such as the key 'a' in the Example 1, the value for this key in the database will be replaced for each new entry found in the mapping file.
+In the case of duplicated keys, such as the key 'a' from **Example 1**, the value for this key in the database will be replaced for each new entry found in the mapping file.
 Thus, the final value for the key 'a' is 4.

 There are arguments used to create the database that inform in which column to find the keys/values, as well as an argument informing the presence/absence of a header.

 To download a zip file containing the example data used in the next sections [click here](https://gist.github.com/jvfe/a1c913cd9f04c073f6d0e8a5ae85a10f/archive/eef5c90c96a4f590c6cb1cf123ca54cc4d7968c0.zip).
+These files are also present in the [test](https://github.com/arthurvinx/annotate/tree/master/test) folder.

 ### Creating the database